-Serbia mining: Timok copper project, Lundin-Freeport and Reservoir strategy over biggest Europe copper discovery7.
-April 2016. / Mining
+Serbia mining: Timok copper project, Lundin-Freeport and Reservoir strategy over biggest Europe copper discovery, Mining

 While Lundin is expecting Reservoir decision on Timok exit of Freeport and sale of rights to Lundin the stock analysts are analyzing the scenarios for the development of biggest European copper discovery in last few decades.
 All players involved, the Freeport and Lundin are gaining as well as the Reservoir who will remain in the project as dominant player.
 Surprises are possible and Reservoir may raise the necessary equity to block Lundin entrance.